kuzzleio/kuzzle/docs/API.AMQP.md

   /*
   Required.
-If your query doesn't include a requestId field, Kuzzle will discard your query, because it doesn't have any means to send you the resulting room ID.
+If your query doesn't include a requestId field, Kuzzle will discard your query, because it doesn't have any means to send you the resulting room ID. <!--Est-ce que "resulting room" est un terme consacré et quelle est sa signification ?-->
   */
   clientId: <Unique connection ID>,

   /*
-  Optionnal: Kuzzle will create an unique ID if you don't provide one.
+  Optional: Kuzzle will create a unique ID if you don't provide one.
   If you do, the requestId will be treated by Kuzzle as a room name.
   */
   requestId: <room name>,